BirdeeHub/ExampleKotlinPluginLoader/README.md

 It now also can load Jar files from the internet.
 Use 1 or 2 to choose file or url.
 If leading argument is not an integer, it will behave as if in mode 1

 For loading over http/s specify entire url to the file.
+It cannot "search the directory" over http

-It was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.
+This was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful

+I then kept returning to it when I got stuck on the bigger project and learned a ton about how class loaders work

 **The following is the link to the actual loader class:**